 For most of the millennium, Borneo remained secluded from the rest of the world.
-Its location further than any other Indian trade routes, made it not the most sought out destination for trade routes.
-However, by Indian, Chinese and Javanese manuscripts, it is derived that the western coastal cities of Borneo had gained prominence as ports and were essential to trade.
-Items such as tortoise shells, dragon's blood, rattan, beeswax, camphor and gold were treasured items from Borneo.
-The Indians named Borneo as ‘Suvarnabhumi' meaning 'Land of gold'.
-The Portuguese named Borneo as Puradvipa which means 'Diamond Island'.
+Its location further than any other Indian trade route made it not the most sought out destination for trade routes.
+However, by Indian, Chinese, and Javanese manuscripts, it is derived that the western coastal cities of Borneo had gained prominence as ports and were essential to trade.
+Items such as tortoise shells, dragon's blood, rattan, beeswax, camphor, and gold were treasured items from Borneo.
+The Indians named Borneo' Suvarnabhumi' meaning 'Land of gold'.
+The Portuguese named Borneo Puradvipa, which means 'Diamond Island'.

 The emissaries of Spain and Portugal reached Borneo in the 16th century.
 They were soon followed by the British and the Dutch.
 The Dutch and the British rooted power in Borneo from the 17th century till the modern era.